 The template entitled “NSF Budget Template” is the most commonly used one at the University, even for non-NSF projects, because the budget categories and information provided correlate closely with the budget presentation requirements for most federal and non-federal sponsors.

 Fringe Benefits Rates

 The University’s fringe benefit rates are based on a combination of federally-mandated (FICA), federally-negotiated (claims-made), and state-mandated rates (retirement and health insurance).
 Current and projected fringe benefit rates and rate components.

 Federal per diem rates (which can be found by country on the US State Department’s website) may apply for meals when an employee is traveling internationally.
-However, please check with the CLAS OSR prior to using federal per diem rates in a proposal, as use of these rates requires prior approvals.
+However, please check with the CLAS Office of Research prior to using federal per diem rates in a proposal, as use of these rates requires prior approvals.

 All sponsored budget requests that include graduate assistantship salary must also include full tuition at the current in-state rate, unless disallowed by the sponsoring agency.
 Tuition at the out of-state rate may be requested.
 Some awards may only request partial salary for graduate students rather than full nine-month support, and tuition costs can be prorated accordingly in the proposal.
 See University Policy Regarding Tuition Remission for Graduate Students Supported by Sponsored Awards for more details.

 Graduate Main Campus Tuition and Fees for 2019-2020 (these are the base rates only – some Colleges or Programs may apply additional required student fees)

 If you plan on hiring undergraduate students, their pay should be commensurate with their education, experience, and the nature of the work required.
 The University Student Employment Office provides the pay scale below as a guide for most undergraduate student jobs on campus.
 Pay increases should not exceed $1 per year.